 - Vehicle specs automatically uploaded with VIN Decoding

 - Trip location and driver behavior scores over time

-Look out for part two of this blog series where we will outline how to interpret your fleet metrics.
+Check out part two of this blog series where we outline how to interpret your fleet metrics.